Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-mouse-tracking-eyes.md

 </div>
 ```

-This is the HTML Structure for our eyes, we will need an outside layer (the outer white part) the eye-inner bit (black layer) and we will use a pseudo class to give it the pupil (white).
+This is the HTML Structure for our eyes, we will need an outside layer (the outer white part), the eye-inner bit (black layer), and we will use a pseudo-class to give it the pupil (white).

 ## CSS

-As for the CSS let's start with the main white outer layer:
+As for the CSS, let's start with the main white outer layer:

 ```css
 .eye {